rumors/handbook/operations/hiring-onboarding.md

 ### Week before new hire’s start date

-[ ] Requisition laptop, monitor, and peripherals; set up new user account [ ] Make a copy of studio key and fob, leave on desk
-[ ] Set up IRA account
+[ ] Requisition laptop, monitor, and peripherals; set up new user account [ ] Make a copy of studio key and fob, leave on their desk [ ] Set up IRA account
 [ ] Set up payroll account
 [ ] Set up Gmail account